CodeURJC-DAW-2022-23/webapp9/README.md

 2. Open a terminal.
 3. Clone this repository using `git clone https://github.com/CodeURJC-DAW-2022-23/webapp9.git`.
 4. Go to the docker folder using `cd webapp9/docker`.
-5. Run `./create_image.sh %username%/tripscanner-webapp` replacing %username% with you DockerHub username.
+5. Run `./create_image.sh %username%/tripscanner-webapp` replacing %username% with your DockerHub username.

 ### Members participation